shini4i/argo-watcher/docs/operations/observability.md

           description: |
             More than 50 tasks have been in progress for over 15 minutes.
             Check Argo CD sync performance and DEPLOYMENT_TIMEOUT.

+      - alert: ArgoWatcherSlowRefresh
+        expr: histogram_quantile(0.95, sum by (app, le) (rate(argocd_refresh_duration_seconds_bucket[10m]))) > 30
+        for: 15m
+        labels:
+          severity: warning
+        annotations:
+          summary: "{{ $labels.app }} ArgoCD refresh is slow"
+          description: |
+            The p95 ArgoCD refresh for this application exceeds 30s.
+A refresh that never settles (e.g. an app with a constantly-reconciling CronJob) can stall the deployment check — set the per-task refresh override (or ARGO_REFRESH_APP) to false for such apps.
 ```

 ## Grafana panel queries